higgicd/3D_Network_Toolbox/README.md

 # 3D Network Toolbox

 Using an input pedestrian network and a Digital Elevation/Terrain Model (DEM/DTM), this Python Toolbox for ArcGIS Pro/10.4 or greater implements Tobler’s Hiking Function to enable the calculation of slope-aware travel times for walking travel on a 3D network.
+Follow [these steps](https://pro.arcgis.com/en/pro-app/help/analysis/geoprocessing/basics/use-a-custom-geoprocessing-tool.htm) to add the ```.pyt``` toolbox to your project.

 <img width="500" alt="3d_network" src="https://github.com/higgicd/3D_Network_Toolbox/blob/master/assets/img/3D_NetworkToolbox.jpg">

+## Updates
+- July 2020
+  - pushed an update to the toolbox to fix issues that were preventing it from working correctly
+  - added some help xml

+- January 2018
+  - Tool requires the 3D Analyst and Spatial Analyst extensions
+  - Network analysis requires the Network Analyst extension
+  - The tool presently only works with **metric** units and is coded to expect values in **meters**

 ## Overview
 With an input 2D network and a DEM/DTM, this tool performs several steps:

 1) Interpolate the 3D shape of the network given the DTM